5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 This is great, since it allows using the "native", designated SMBIOS for a given CPU family, even if it is not officially supported by macOS 11.3 and newer.
 This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS Monterey and newer on otherwise unsupported hardware.

+I am successfully using this spoof on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running macOS Ventura.

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>
-**CPU**: Basically, any outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey and newer.
-This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):
+**CPU**: The following Intel CPU families and corresponding SMBIOSes (newer ones don't need this since they are still supported):

-- Sandy Bridge (need additional SurPlus patches)
+- Sandy Bridge (need SurPlus patches)
 - Ivy Bridge
 - Haswell (partially)
 - Skylake (to continue using `iMac17,1` SMBIOS on macOS 13.
 Requires additional [iGPU spoof on Intel HD 530](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/iGPU/Skylake_Spoofing_macOS13))

-I am successfully using them on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running macOS Ventura.

 ## Use Cases
 1. **Installing macOS 11.3+** on systems with unsupported CPUs and SMBIOS/board-id.